maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/38-san-francisco-county-department-of-elections/all-elections/en/voting-basics/vote-language.md

 **How do I vote if I speak a language other than English?**

-The San Francisco County Department of Elections **website, Voter Information Pamphlet and election materials** including ballots are available in:
+The San Francisco County Department of Elections website, Voter Information Pamphlet and election materials, including ballots, are available in:

 [中文/Chinese](http://sfgov.org/elections/home-ch)
 [Español/Spanish](http://sfgov.org/elections/home-sp)